 So it depends on very different fixes depending on the situation.
-So, but the example I gave where the S-corporation, in some cases you can actually go to the IRS and ask for forgiveness essentially.
+But the example I gave about the S-corporation, in some cases you can actually go to the IRS and ask for forgiveness essentially.

-And then for state and local taxes, no, you can do something similar or you can usually those are much smaller and you can set up escrows for that.
-Let's say for a couple of years, nothing happens then escrow releases to the seller.
+And then for state and local taxes, no, you can do something similar or you can usually those are much smaller, and you can set up escrows for that.
+Let's say for a couple of years; nothing happens, then escrow is released to the seller.

-So usually you would have someone who is knowledgeable about federal taxes and state and local taxes.
+You need to have someone knowledgeable about federal taxes and state and local taxes.
 In a larger company, it would probably be your head of tax and their team who would have that knowledge.

-So you would be hiring a third party to do your financial diligence, quality of earnings and so on.
+So would also be hiring a third party to do your financial diligence, quality of earnings, and so on.
 And then part of that, you can negotiate to have a tax module as part of that.
-Those kinds of things could be addressed by one of the bigger accounting firms of whoever's doing the financial diligence.
-They could definitely dig into that.

 Sometimes it's done by your legal team.
 So as part of your legal due diligence, these kinds of things come up as well.
 So a combination of lawyers looking at it as well as finance slash stocks folks.